Boy Scouts of America (BSA)

 The application judged best in the Department will be submitted to

-Michael John Ankner of Denver is The American Legion’s Eagle Scout of the Year for 2018.
+Jaden Anderson of Provo, Utah, is The American Legion’s Eagle Scout of the Year for 2019.

-The announcement was made May 10, to the National Executive Committee,
+The announcement was made 9 May to the National Executive Committee during the

-during the Legion’s Spring Meetings in Indianapolis.
-He will receive a $10,000 scholarship
+Legion’s Spring Meetings in Indianapolis.
+He will receive a $10,000 scholarship.

 Scouting Square Knot Award